ratrick-dev/ratrick-dev/README.md

 ## 🎓 Education

-- **[Professional Course in Computer Systems Management and Programming]** from [Didáxis Riba D'Ave] - [2015 - 2018]
+- **Professional Course in Computer Systems Management and Programming** from Didáxis Riba D'Ave - [2015 - 2018]
-- **[BSc Degree in Computer Engineering]** from [Instituto Politéncnico de Bragança] & [Lublin University of Technology]- [2018 - 2022]
+- **[BSc Degree in Computer Engineering** from Instituto Politéncnico de Bragança & Lublin University of Technology- [2018 - 2022]
-- **[MSc Degree in Informatics Engineering]** from [Instituto Politéncnico de Bragança] - [2022 - TBD]
+- **MSc Degree in Informatics Engineering** from Instituto Politéncnico de Bragança - [2022 - TBD]

 ## 👨‍💻 Work Experience

-- **[Intern]** at [Swonkie] - [2017 - 2018]
+- **[Intern]** @ Swonkie - [2017 - 2018]

 ## 🏅 Achievements

-- Merit Diploma for the 1st place in the Ideas Competition, organized by Câmara Municipal of V.N.
+- **Merit Diploma for the 1st place** in the Ideas Competition, organized by Câmara Municipal of V.N.
 Famalicão.
-- Merit Diploma for resilience, dedication and effort and for the Best Team Award at the Ideas Fair, organized by Forave.
+- **Merit Diploma for resilience, dedication and effort and for the Best Team Award** at the Ideas Fair, organized by Forave.
-- Merit Diploma for resilience and effort in the Ilídio Pinho Prize project.
+- **Merit Diploma for resilience and effort** in the Ilídio Pinho Prize project.

 <!--## 📚 Certifications